 What's more, the way employees communicate with each other is what creates an environment of great work.
-That’s why tools that actively encourage employees to communicate more effectively are so important, especially at organizations with remote teams, or in companies with steep departmental barriers.
+That’s why internal communication tools that actively encourage employees to communicate more effectively are so important, especially at organizations with remote teams, or in companies with steep departmental barriers.

 - Integrates with Slack

 - Two employees are randomly matched to take part in a “get to know each other” Slack call.

 3. Video Conferencing